From Chaos To Calm: A Life Changed By Ketamine

 James had always suffered from mood swings.
 But now they were rapid and extreme.
 And he couldn't stop thinking about gruesome scenarios, like a murderer coming for his family.

 "My wife took a summer off to be with me because she was scared of what was going to happen to me," he says.
 "She would go to work for a few hours, then rush home.
-There would be times I'd call her just screaming, 'please come home.
+There would be times I'd call her just screaming, 'Please come home.
 I can't get through another minute.' "

 Eventually, James found his way to Dr. Demitri Papolos, an associate professor of clinical psychiatry at Albert Einstein College of Medicine.